DenisGorbachev/vscode-lean4-code-actions/README.md

 ## Configuration options

+* `lean4CodeActions.registerRenameProvider` - use this extension as a rename provider for `.lean` files
+* `lean4CodeActions.updateImportsOnFileRename` - update imports in other files when a file is renamed
 * `lean4CodeActions.createNewFile.imports` - a list of Lean filenames to be imported.
 * `lean4CodeActions.createNewFile.opens` - a list of Lean namespaces to be opened.
 * `lean4CodeActions.createNewFile.derivings` - a list of Lean names to be derived.